icopy-site/awesome/docs/awesome/awesome-go.md

 - [50 Shades of Go](https://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/) - Traps, Gotchas, and Common Mistakes for New Golang Devs.
 - [A Guide to Golang E-Commerce](https://snipcart.com/blog/golang-ecommerce-ponzu-cms-demo?utm_term=golang-ecommerce-ponzu-cms-demo) - Building a Golang site for e-commerce (demo included).
 - [A Tour of Go](https://tour.golang.org/) - Interactive tour of Go.
+- [Build a Database in 1000 lines of code](https://github.com/avelino/awesome-go/blob/master/ https://link.medium.com/O9YQlx89Htb) - Build a NoSQL Database From Zero in 1000 Lines of Code.
 - [Build web application with Golang](https://github.com/astaxie/build-web-application-with-golang) - Golang ebook intro how to build a web app with golang.
 - [Building and Testing a REST API in Go with Gorilla Mux and PostgreSQL](https://semaphoreci.com/community/tutorials/building-and-testing-a-rest-api-in-go-with-gorilla-mux-and-postgresql) - We’ll write an API with the help of the powerful Gorilla Mux.
 - [Building Go Web Applications and Microservices Using Gin](https://semaphoreci.com/community/tutorials/building-go-web-applications-and-microservices-using-gin) - Get familiar with Gin and find out how it can help you reduce boilerplate code and build a request handling pipeline.